 Time for a list of the best apple picking in Massachusetts!
-As the end of August nears and the weather begins to turn cooler, we are reminded that fall is right around the corner.
+As the weather begins to turn cooler, we are reminded that fall is right around the corner.
 And nothing says fall like a trip to the apple orchard for some personal apple picking and checking out activities, games, and treats.
 While New England orchards are easily accessible, Massachusetts is home to some of the best apple orchards.
 Here’s a recap of some of the best apple picking farms to visit around the state.

 Covid-19 rules: Please always check a farm’s website or Facebook page for their rules during the pandemic.
 Many orchards require call ahead reservations before heading to their apple farm.